Surgical Prehabilitation Toolkit for Healthcare Providers

 Patient Education

-• Set patient expectations for postoperative anxiety management
+• Set patient expectations for postoperative depression and anxiety management

 • Refer to online patient resources